 If you’ve already made the switch from eating out to brown bagging your lunch every day, you’ve come a long way to save money and live more sustainably.
 To take this one small step further, make sure to bring real utensils and dishes to work for your meals.
 I love bringing leftovers in Pyrex containers so I don’t need a separate bowl or plate, but I also keep a backup at my desk for other meals.

 If you don’t have the ability to wash dishes in your office, take them home each day and stick them in your dishwasher with the rest of your dishes.
 If you really want to make it easy on yourself, buy a week’s worth from your local thrift store and you won’t have to worry about washing them but once a week.
 It won’t take long to recoup the cost of plastic, and you’ll reduce your weekly waste yet again.

 While none of this list is earth shattering new information, it’s the small incremental changes that add up to real dollars and real waste saved each year.
 One money saving side effect by paying attention and reducing your household waste is the ability to downsize your garbage can.
 Our family of three, plus roommate, two dogs, one cat, and one snake, uses the smallest garbage can size available from our utility, and even that size is rarely full.
 While the cost to downgrade to a smaller size isn’t astronomical, it’s just one more way you can reduce the monthly cost of your lifestyle.

-If you’re looking for more quick tips on how you can live a more sustainable lifestyle, Mrs. Kiwi compiled a great list on her blog.
+If you’re looking for more quick tips on how you can live a more sustainable lifestyle, here are my tips for a more sustainable workplace, and Mrs. Kiwi compiled a great list on her blog.
 I’ve also realized in writing this post that I have quite a lot more to say on sustainable living, so look for more from me in the future.

 What else would you like me to cover in regards to sustainable living?
 Let me know, so I can include it in part two in this series.